Back to Blog

 Version tracking and automations

 Catalog entries track their vendor's release source.
-When a new version of a tracked app is detected, the catalog_version_update automation trigger fires, so an organization can route "Chrome shipped a new version" into a ticket, a notification, or a staged deployment through the same ring-and-verify pipeline used for OS patching, where post-patch health checks draw on the kernel event stream.
+When a new version of a tracked app is detected, the catalog_version_update automation trigger fires.
+An organization can route that event, such as a new Chrome release, into a ticket, a notification, or a staged deployment.
+That deployment uses the same ring-and-verify pipeline used for OS patching, where post-patch health checks draw on the kernel event stream.

 Keys and cost

-The AI web search runs on the workspace's AI key: your own key if configured (BYOK), otherwise the platform allowance.
-No separate search API key is required. winget manifest and Linux inventory lookups involve no AI at all and only need outbound access to GitHub.
+The AI web search runs on the workspace's AI key, your own key if configured (BYOK), otherwise the platform allowance.
+No separate search API key is required. winget manifest and Linux inventory lookups involve no AI and only need outbound access to GitHub.
 On OpenAI or Azure keys, where the Anthropic web-search tool is unavailable, resolution falls back to model memory or an optional Brave Search key, with the source label downgraded accordingly.

 Frequently asked questions